Martyr: Meaning

 In its original meaning, the word martyr, meaning witness, was used in the secular sphere as well as in the New Testament of the Bible.
-The process of bearing witness was not intended to lead to the death of the witness, although it is known from ancient writers (e.g. Josephus) and from the New Testament that witnesses often died for their testimonies.
+The process of bearing witness was not intended to lead to the death of the witness, although it is known from ancient writers (e.g., Josephus) and from the New Testament that witnesses often died for their testimonies.

 During the early Christian centuries, the term acquired the extended meaning of believers who are called to witness for their religious belief, and on account of this witness, endure suffering or death.
 The term, in this later sense, entered the English language as a loanword.
 The death of a martyr or the value attributed to it is called martyrdom.

 The early Christians who first began to use the term martyr in its new sense saw Jesus as the first and greatest martyr, on account of his crucifixion.
 The early Christians appear to have seen Jesus as the archetypal martyr.

 The word martyr is used in English to describe a wide variety of people.
 However, the following table presents a general outline of common features present in stereotypical martyrdoms.

+A female martyr may rarely be referred to as a martyress.